-An event like this can last 5 minutes to 4- minutes and would occur within the first 4 hours of being in bed.
+An event like this can last 5 minutes to 40 minutes and would occur within the first 4 hours of being in bed.

 A night terror is more sudden, there is no build up – your child will sit up screaming in their bed or run from their bed crying but they can’t tell you what they are dreaming about afterwards as they were not dreaming, they were not in the REM state of sleep.

 It might be something as basic as moving house, or starting school, or parents separating, or a change in teacher – every child is different, and giving your child 20 minutes before bed time to process their day and verbalise how things are making them feel can make sure they go to sleep less stressed and anxious and will sleep more soundly.

 Share This Story, Choose Your Platform!

 - case study

 - No Cry Sleep Training